-Although Smith will deservedly win Comeback Player of the Year, he’s injured again and doesn’t move around like he used to.
+Although Smith deservedly won Comeback Player of the Year, he was injured again down the stretch and doesn’t move around like he used to.
+The two parties both decided it was best to go in different directions.
 Haskins’ immaturity on and off the field got him cut loose.

 In the unlikely event someone from that trio emerges as a viable starter in 2021, let’s look at five of the next-best replacement options for Washington to better complement its exceptional defense.

 Read More: Washington Football Team officially releases quarterback Alex Smith

 Washington Football Team quarterback: Who will be under center in 2021?